ouwen18/WinNet/README.md

 # WinNet
-Code release of paper \url{"WinNet: time series forecasting with a window-enhanced period extracting and interacting"}
+Code release of paper "WinNet: time series forecasting with a window-enhanced period extracting and interacting"